curtuspython/Your-Helper-Backend/README.md

-Hello this is the project for the SPE.
+Contains the smart contract for the Your-Helper application.